The story of Washington and the Whiskey Rebellion in Cumberland

 The history of whiskey fun!

-To commemorate this event and other local history, Allegany Museum hosts its annual Whiskey Rebellion Fest.
+To commemorate this event and other local history, Allegany Museum hosts its annual Whiskey Rebellion Celebration.

 The Museum also mounted an exhibition of historic whiskey bottles, jugs, and ephemera at the event and in the weeks before and after.